singular-gpispace/pfd-parallel/README.md

 export PFD_OUTPUT_DIR=$PFD_ROOT/output
 ```

+The following section is not necessary if installation via Spack has been completed, and should be skipped.
+It contains
+everything what Spack does automatically for you.

-# Installation --- Manually from sources
+# Manual installation from sources

-As an alternative to spack, pfd-parallel and its dependencies can also be compiled
+As an alternative to Spack, pfd-parallel and its dependencies can also be compiled
 directly.
-For most users, a spack installation should suffice, in which case
+For most users, a Spack installation should suffice, in which case
-this section can be skipped.
+this section should be skipped.

 For the various dependencies, it is recommended to create a file that exports
 the various install locations as environment variables.
 For this purpose, the